-As awareness of the dangers of plastic bags continues to rise — from the threat to wildlife to the fact that they aren't biodegradable — more groups are taking actions to limit their presence.
+As awareness of the dangers of plastic continues to rise — from the threat to wildlife to the fact that they aren't biodegradable — more groups are taking actions to limit their presence.

 Of course, the war on plastic bags isn't new by any stretch.
 In 2002, Bangladesh became the first country to ban the use of thin plastic bags after it was discovered that a build up of the bags choked the country's drainage systems during flooding.
 In the almost 20 years since then, more countries and individual cities have taken action, including taxing the use of the bags or following Bangladesh's lead and outright banning them.

-The Taiwanese government announced plans to steadily phase out the use of plastic straws, bags, utensils, cups and containers by 2030.
+The Taiwanese government has announced plans to steadily phase out the use of plastic straws, bags, utensils, cups and containers by 2030.

-The minister who oversees this program, Lai Ying-ying, emphasized that this is more than just a job for the Taiwanese Environmental Protection Agency; the entire country, he said, needs to rally behind it if it's to be successful.
-It's a daunting challenge as the Taiwanese EPA estimates that a single Taiwanese person uses around an average of 700 plastic bags a year.
+The minister who oversees this program, Lai Ying-ying, emphasized this is more than just a job for the Taiwanese Environmental Protection Agency; the entire country, he said, needs to rally behind it if it's to be successful.
+It's a daunting challenge as the Taiwanese EPA estimates that a single Taiwanese person uses an average of 700 plastic bags a year.

 Lofty goals in the European Union